sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 _(The following section was shortened on March 12, 2017, to reflect changes in version 2.3.0 of KeePassXC.)_

 To access the KeePassXC settings menu on macOS, click the "KeePassXC" menu in the top-left of your screen and click Preferences.
-As of version 2.3.1, I think the default settings are fine for most users.
+As of version 2.3.1, I think the default settings are fine for most users, but it's good practice to read through them and make sue you understand most of them and they're set to what you need and prefer.

-Though you may want to enable "Backup database file before saving" -- this creates a copy of your database in the same directory as your database, but named `<your-database-name>.old.kdbx`.
+For example, you may want to enable "Backup database file before saving" -- this creates a copy of your database in the same directory as your database, but named `<your-database-name>.old.kdbx`.
 While this feature may save you in a pinch, see the section below for more of my tips on backing up your database.

 ### Locking your database